okanocodes/housing-listing/README.md

-# Housing Listing angular app
+# Housing Listing Angular App

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.6.
+This is my first angular project by following official angular documentation and tutorials.

 ## Quick start